dougbutner/universal-consciousness/README.md

 **Clarification: 0th and 10th dimension are the same**
 Lesson:  **Dimensions**
-0th and 10th dimensionality are both the omnipresence connecting all.
-They are both conceptually
+0th and 10th dimensionality are both the omnipresence connecting All.
+They are  conceptually the same, like 360° and 0° on a circle

 # About Aquarius Academy